 A comfortable place to start is your marketing and sales department.
-If you’re not communicating about inventory, marketing may not realize that a specific product is slowing down—many companies prioritize bestsellers in weekly meetings.
 If you’ve got something gathering dust on the shelves, let marketing and sales know that this stuff can be moved at a lower price to save your company storage costs.

 You might even score big by combining these offers with special packaging and inserts.
 To make sales and packing smooth, you’ll want coordination.

 Sales can also have useful insights for your warehouse team.
 Let’s say you offer a variety of umbrellas and the hot color of the year is blue.
 Sales may identify this potential trend ahead of your big selling season.
-Sharing that data can help you adjust inventory levels accordingly and even proactively change how you restock goods—you’ll see those par levels in number 9.
+Sharing that data can help you adjust inventory levels accordingly and even proactively change how you restock goods.

 08. Track travel time